-Udachny diamond mine, also located in the Yakutia region of Russia, ranks as the world’s second largest diamond mine by reserve size.
-Estimated diamond reserves at the mine exceeded 152Mct as of January 2013.
+The Udachny diamond mine, located in the Yakutia region of Russia, ranks as the world’s third-largest diamond mine by reserve size.
+The mine is owned by Alrosa and operated by its Udachny mining and processing division.

 Related Suppliers: Power Supply, Engines, Transmission and Drives